 - Sweet potato & carrot soup

 Thanks for visiting Tin and Thyme.
-If you make this lentil, carrot & roasted tomato soup, I’d love to hear about it in the comments below.
+If you make this roasted tomato soup with lentils and carrots, I’d love to hear about it in the comments below.
 And do please rate the recipe.
 Have you any top tips?
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

-Lentil, Carrot & Roasted Tomato Soup – The Recipe
+Roasted Tomato Soup with Lentils – The Recipe

 - 250 g split red lentils